cometapp/engine/content/article4/main.md

 To conclude, model reduction is essential for deep learning embedded on mobile.
 We could use either deep compression methods, specific architectures with a low number of parameters, or both.
 Both methods create small models with potentially high accuracy.
 However, a trade-off is made between lightweight and performances, and the good balance will depend upon the application.

 [^1]: Although, we might consider later training a model for each individual.
-[^2]: The first and the last layers keep full precision weights, the other layers have ternary parameters.
+[^2]: The first and the last layers keep full precision weights, the others have ternary parameters.
 [^3]: [Iandola et al. (2016)](http://arxiv.org/abs/1602.07360) have published a top-1 score of 57.5%.
 [^4]: The final model of 0.47 MB has around 0.4 million parameters.
 [^5]: The number of feature maps is divided by 4 times.